YT37/Pong-Unity/README.md

 # Pong
-It is the Pong game recreated in Unity.
+This project is the Pong game recreated in Unity.